 It’s November 2018 as I continue to look back on these early posts and I have to say I like what I see.
 Even today, when I stick a foundationless from between drawn comb and come back a week or two later to see that the bees have fill up most of that space with comb — it’s a rewarding experience.
 The only thing that needs correction in this post is my reference to checkerboarding.
 Inserting empty frames between drawn comb, on its own, is not checkerboarding.
 See Checkerboarding for more information on what that’s all about.

 The foundationless frames are working.
 YES!
 This is what it’s all about.
 This was the big moment of truth — and the bees did it.
 They had no problem building comb from foundationless frames.

 It’s argued that a colony is generally healthier when the honey bees are allowed to build comb as they would in nature — and this is about as close as it gets in a Langstroth hive.
-It’s the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
+It’s part of the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
 I just wasn’t sure it was even possible in the cold climate of Newfoundland.
 But now that I see evidence it can work, I’m inspired.
 I love it.
 These honey bees are incredible.
-Here’s how it played out: …